 "Headaches can be caused by various triggers, and often this is specific to the individual," says Dr. Jann.
 "Other causes include stress, skipping meals, change in sleep, alcohol consumption, menstruation and certain foods like preservatives."

 Recognizing potential triggers is essential.
-Keeping a headache diary and reviewing it with your doctor can help pinpoint the root cause of your headaches and show you what to avoid.
+Keeping a headache diary and reviewing it with your doctor can help pinpoint the root cause of your headaches and show you what to avoid and which natural remedies for headaches might work for you.

 Apart from headaches, there have been a few instances of people being allergic to stevia, according to the Permaculture Research Institute.
 In most cases, they were also severely allergic to ragweed as well as daisies and marigolds.